Dr Robert Gaitskell QC

 Tel: +44 (0)20 7544 2600

-Dr Gaitskell is currently acting as chairman or member of various ICC, LCIA, UNCITRAL, SIAC, KLRCA, EDF, DIAC, ICDR/AAA, Dubai RTA and other arbitral tribunals, dealing with matters such as oil and gas installations and pipelines, power stations, oil and gas plants, petro-chemical works, and other complex engineering and process projects.
-As examples, he is dispute board member in respect of high-technology international power project, Chairman of an Uncitral arbitral panel dealing with a Russian oil/gas processing facility dispute; a tribunal member for a Dubai construction dispute, and for a Korean infrastructure arbitration, and for a Qatari utilities dispute.
+Dr Gaitskell is currently acting as chairman or member of various ICC, LCIA, UNCITRAL, SIAC, ACICA, AICA/KLRCA, EDF, DIAC, ICDR/AAA, Dubai RTA and other arbitral tribunals, dealing with matters such as oil and gas installations and pipelines, power stations, oil and gas plants, petro-chemical works, and other complex and high-value engineering and process projects.
+As examples, he is the chair of an arbitral tribunal dealing with a major LNG project in Australia, a member of the tribunal for a dispute concerning a Central American shipping canal, a dispute board chair in respect of a major African power project, a tribunal member for a Dubai construction dispute, and for a Korean infrastructure arbitration, and for a Qatari utilities dispute.
+He is the sole arbitrator for a major railway dispute.
 He was the expert determinator for an Omani power station.
 He has recently mediated a Singaporean hi-tech dispute and chaired a tribunal dealing with energy pricing in S.E.
 Asia.
 He has also advised on a dispute concerning a Russian floating nuclear power facility.
 He was recently a co-arbitrator on an ICC panel dealing with a dispute concerning a sub-sea gas pipeline bringing energy supplies from Russia to Europe.
-He is also conducting an African mining arbitration, and chairing a dispute panel dealing with defence projects in the UK.
+He is also conducting an African mining arbitration and chairing a dispute panel dealing with defence projects in the UK.
 He has recently advised the Corporation of London on a major structural project and represented the Isle of Man Government in the Privy Council in an infrastructure project.